 21) Ribbon banner.
 Ribbon banners are a favorite of mine because they are so easy to make!
 You can use ribbons, or even strips of extra fabric.
 Knot them onto a string and hang—trust me, this one will definitely sell!

 22) Paper leaf banner.
-Greenery is in.
-It adds a simple, clean aesthetic to any room—but using paper leaves to create a strand of greenery adds some whimsical fun that will be sure to catch shoppers attention.
+Greenery is always in style.
+It adds a simple, clean aesthetic to any room—but using paper leaves like these to create a strand of greenery adds some whimsical fun that will be sure to catch shoppers’ attention.

 24) Crocheted leaf banner from jasperandwillow.com.
 Don’t know how to crochet?
 No problem!
 This tutorial walks you through how to crochet and will show you how to create a cute leaf banner that’s perfect for fall.